adasomg/ana/README.md

 All the macros expand to code very similar (or identitcal) to that which you'd write by hand.
 This ensures you can use them __without guilt or hesitation__.

-The library is __VERY MUCH WORK IN PROGRESS__, things will break and change.
-Note that as of right now the symbols are replaced by copying in the expression it references, not by binding to a common variable.
+The library is __VERY MUCH WORK IN PROGRESS__, things will break and change. ~~Note that as of right now the symbols are replaced by copying in the expression it references, not by binding to a common variable.
 Hence not suitable for using with expressions that cause side-effects or involve a lot of computation.
-That will be changed soon.
+That will be changed soon~~ Fixed since `"0.1.0"`, most special symbols bind by default where it makes sense now.
+Suffixing with `!` (e.g. `%test!`) will clone the target expression.
+More docs coming soon.

 If you have suggestions or existing macros that you think fit here please  submit an issue or a PR.
 Anything that enables succint code and expands to reasonable code is fair game.